CVHub520/X-AnyLabeling/docs/en/custom_model.md

   - [116,90, 156,198, 373,326]  # P5/32
 ```

+> [!TIP]
-> **Tip**: For segmentation models, you can specify the `epsilon_factor` parameter to control the smoothness of the output contour points.
+>   1. For segmentation models, you can specify the `epsilon_factor` parameter to control the smoothness of the output contour points.
 The default value is `0.005`.
+>   2. For `YOLO26` series models, if the exported `ONNX` file already includes `NMS` post-processing, inherit from the `YOLO11` template for adaptation; the default `YOLO26` template is intended for `nms-free` outputs.

 **c.
 Model Loading**